Human papillomavirus (HPV)

 - Two HPV vaccines currently are available and, with support from Gavi, the Vaccine Alliance, many developing-world, public-sector programs have introduced them over the past few years.

 - Cervical cancer prevention strategies should be comprehensive, including both screening and treatment of cervical lesions among adult women and vaccination of young adolescent girls.

-- Because HPV vaccines do not protect against all cancer-causing types of the virus, and because many woman have already been infected, cervical screening programs will be necessary for many years, and even vaccinated women will need to be screened.
+- Because HPV vaccines do not protect against all cancer-causing types of the virus, and because many women have already been infected, cervical screening programs will be necessary for many years, and even vaccinated women will need to be screened.

 - PATH.
 Progress in Preventing Cervical Cancer: Updated Evidence on Vaccination and Screening.